lncm/lncm.github.io/src/data/project/accepting-bitcoin.md

 (Oh, and with Bitcoin, you never have to worry about chargebacks!)

+And that's not all.

+- Bitcoin customers spend more.
+According to one retailer, their average Bitcoin order size is 10x larger than their average fiat currency order.
+- Bitcoin customers complain less!
+Merchants return rates as low as 1% for Bitcoin users, compared with 10-25% for fiat currency buyers.
+This is because cryptocurrency purchasers think more carefully about what they want, instead of buying impulsively (and regretting it later.

 Unfortunately, with all this freedom and power comes at least a little bit of responsibility.
 And the Bitcoin ecosystem can be pretty confusing.
 Let's try to fix that.